yiukuenchu/get-this-ins-telegrambot/README.md

 4. Change the `token` and `botUsername` in `src/main/java/bots/MyBot.java` to your own
 5. Run `mvn compile exec:java` to start the bot
 6. Go to your Telegram bot and send an Instagram post URL to start using the bot

+## Usage

+Send an Instagram post URL to the telegram bot, and the bot will send you the media contents in the post.